Past Regional Work

 3. raise awareness of Secwepemc’ulecw and Secwepemc traditions, and

-4. deliver joint education opportunities for elected officials, staff and residents, members and constituents.
+4. deliver joint education opportunities for elected officials, staff and residents, members and constituents

-The governments agreed to meet in both formal and informal settings and to work together on initiatives of joint benefit to local and Secwepemc governments.
+The governments agreed to meet in formal and informal settings and to work together on initiatives of joint benefit to local and Secwepemc governments.
 The agreement complemented existing protocols and provided a foundation for future agreements.

 Signatories were Cst’elnec (Adams Lake Indian Band), Sk’atsin (Neskonlith Indian Band), Splatsin, Columbia Shuswap Regional District, Regional District of North Okanagan, Village of Chase, City of Salmon Arm, City of Enderby, Village of Lumby and District of Sicamous.